Anti-government protests spread across Khartoum

 Protesters raced back and forth down dirt roads as police pursued them in large blue trucks and on foot, Reuters television footage showed.

-Numbers were hard to verify as pockets of hundreds of protesters swirled and dispersed in the capital, but may have totalled in the thousands throughout the day.
+Numbers were hard to verify as pockets of hundreds of protesters swirled and dispersed in the capital, but may have totalled into the thousands throughout the day.

-About 400 to 500 protesters chanted "the people want to overthrow the regime" as they left the Imam Abdel Rahman mosque in the suburb of Omdurman, activists and two witnesses said.
+In the first significant demonstration of the day, about 400 to 500 protesters began chanting "the people want to overthrow the regime" as they left the Imam Abdel Rahman mosque in the suburb of Omdurman, activists and two witnesses said.

 As security forces gathered, the protesters called for the police to join them, chanting: "Oh police, oh police, how much is your salary and how much is a pound of sugar?"